If you suspect someone may be committing fraud against Centrelink, Medicare or Child Support, you should report it.

 - a payee claiming a child is in their care when this isn’t the case

 - use of false names on documents such as statutory declarations, payslips or bank statements

 - employee and employer collusion - where it appears an employee and employer are working together to disrupt, minimise or avoid making child support payments

 How to report fraud

-If you suspect someone is committing health or social welfare fraud, and you want to report it:
+If you suspect someone is committing fraud you should report it.
+When reporting fraud:

 - you don’t have to give us your name if you prefer to remain anonymous